-To continue viewing, interacting with and editing features you can take specific features and feature layers offline by storing them in geodatabase feature tables within a mobile geodatabase.
-The only limitations to this process are that the feature service must be from ArcGIS for Server 10.2.2 or later, or from a service hosted on ArcGIS Online, and the feature service must have sync enabled capabilities (allow disconnected editing with synchronization).
+You can view, identify, query and edit features by taking specific features and feature layers offline with this API.
+Do this by exporting and downloading the features to geodatabase feature tables within a mobile geodatabase.
+The only limitations to this process are that the feature service must be from ArcGIS for Server 10.2.2 or later, or from a service hosted in ArcGIS Online.
+The feature service must have sync enabled capabilities (allow disconnected editing with synchronization).

-You can use a pre-existing feature service or create features services for your own data.
+You can use a existing feature service or create features services for your own data.
 To enable sync for a feature service:

 - In ArcGIS Online: you must edit the feature service item and check the Sync check box.

-- In ArcGIS Server: see Prepare data for offline use in the ArcGIS Server documentation.
+- In ArcGIS Server: see the Prepare data for offline use in the ArcGIS Server documentation.

-- Create the geodatabase using the methods on the GeodatabaseSyncTask.
-The geodatabase is populated with the relevant features (within the area of interest, for example) and downloaded to the device.
+- Create the geodatabase, populated it with all the relevant features, and downloaded it to the user's device.

 - The spatial reference of the mobile geodatabase.

-- A subset of features to copy to the geodatabase.
-You can provide an expression that filters features using attribute values, such as ZONE = 'COM'.
+- Subset the features by providing an expression that filters features by attribute values, such as ZONE = 'COM'.

-- The synchronization model for the layers.
-The synchronization model controls how edits made to the mobile geodatabase are applied back to the feature service during synchronization.
+- The synchronization model controls how edits made to the mobile geodatabase are applied back to the feature service during synchronization.
 The model supported is defined by the data that was used to create the sync-enabled feature service.
 If the data is non-versioned, the synchronization model is per-layer.
 This is the most flexible model, allowing you to synchronize on a layer-by-layer basis, based on the layers you specify.
 If the data is versioned, the synchronization model is per-geodatabase.
 This synchronizes the entire geodatabase, including all layers and tables at once.

-- Whether to include feature attachments in the mobile geodatabase and whether they can be uploaded during synchronization.
+- Specify whether to include feature attachments in the mobile geodatabase and whether they can be uploaded during synchronization.